Private, Alternative Student Loan Information

 Private Student Loan Transparency Statement

-- NMU encourages students to maximize all Federal aid eligibility, including Federal Stafford Direct Loans, before requesting private student loans.
+- NMU encourages students to maximize all Federal aid eligibility, including Federal Direct Loans, before requesting private student loans.

 - Northern Michigan University is not affiliated with any private student loan lenders.